Tang-xiaoai/hello-world/README.md

 # hello-world
-The first repository for excising.
+The first repository for excising.haha

 Tang-xiaoai here, I am learning somethings about Github.